 But, the most customer-centric brands don’t stop there.
 In addition to informing customers that their feedback has been received, they also explain how they intend to act on the feedback provided.

 The exercise of creating and running customer surveys is a beneficial one only if it leads to improvement in customer experience.

 This is where how you analyze customer feedback becomes important.
-You should be able to not only unearth actionable insights from survey data, but also categorize these insights, and make them consumable for everyone, and forward it to the right teams for action.
+You should be able to not only unearth actionable insights from survey data, but also categorize these insights, make them consumable for everyone, and forward them to the right teams for action.
 Doing this is key to ensuring that your processes and policies are always up to date with customers’ needs.